julenbadiola/plugger/README.md

   </p>
 </div>

+> :warning: **Not ready for use.
+So far it has been used for testing, from next month I will have time to finish it and optimise it.**

 ## About The Project

 Plugger is a tool that allows you to quickly, easily, and customisably launch web services from a simple, authenticated user interface.
 It uses Docker's python SDK to interact with the underlying docker compose or docker swarm stack.